mariabenitocst/MWmass/README.md

 ### Content

-- `results/` - contains the cumulative profile for the total and DM masses as a function of galactocentric distance.
+- `results/` - contains the cumulative profile for the total and DM masses as a function of galactocentric distance
 - `data/` - contains mass estimates taken from the literature (please see **Karukes et al. in prep.** for references)
+- `figs/` - contains figures

 ### Credit